moostjs/moostjs/docs/webapp/controllers/scope.md

 ```
 :::

-In this example, the `EventController` is defined with the 'FOR_EVENT' scope by using the `@Injectable('FOR_EVENT')` decorator.
-Because of the 'FOR_EVENT' scope, we can use the `@Param('name')` resolver on the class level.
-In the `hello` method, `this.name` will contain the value of the 'name' parameter from the event.
+In this case, the `EventController` is defined with 'FOR_EVENT' scope using `@Injectable('FOR_EVENT')` decorator.
+Because of the 'FOR_EVENT' scope, the `@Param('name')` resolver is usable at the class level.
+In the `hello` method, `this.name` will contain the 'name' parameter value from the event.

 ::: warning
-It's important to avoid dependencies between controllers with different scopes.
-If a controller is in the `SINGLETON` scope, it should not depend on a class in the `FOR_EVENT` scope.
-This is because singleton dependencies are instantiated only once, and it's not possible to create a new instance for each event.
-However, the reverse scenario is allowed, where a controller in the `FOR_EVENT` scope can depend on a class in the `SINGLETON` scope.
+Avoid dependencies between controllers with differing scopes.
+If a controller is in `SINGLETON` scope, it shouldn't depend on a class in `FOR_EVENT` scope.
+Since singleton dependencies are instantiated only once, creating a new instance for each event isn't possible.
+However, a controller in `FOR_EVENT` scope can depend on a class in `SINGLETON` scope.
 :::